-Sometimes I think I have PTSD from failed change efforts.
+Sometimes I think I have PTSD from failed educational reform efforts.

 I am not kidding.
 I have developed symptoms from living through nearly twenty years of failed education reform efforts.
 When I reflect on the many change efforts I participated in, I shudder.
 I try to block it out.
 I avoid discussing it.

 There is an “activating” body memory (SE™ talk) for me that is associated with prescriptive change efforts.
 When I encounter a stimulus or trigger, like someone talking about a new protocol intended to bring about change, I cringe.
 I literally experience a contraction or tightening in my chest, a quickening of my breath.
 It happens when I hear people begin a sentence with, “these people…” implying that the problem lies outside not within.
 I am not making light of PTSD.
 I am referring to the powerful body stress response that ensues when someone encounters a trigger of a cumulative adverse life experience.

 Last night, I note that my children’s school district had published something online about it being one of the “best school districts” in NH.
 When I review our proficiency scores at the high school, 53% of students are deemed proficient in reading and 37% in math.
 As I read these statistics, I can feel my blood pressure pumping in my ears.

 I just about guarantee that these figures are more or less the same as they were before the enactment of “No Child Left Behind” legislation in 2001.
 The “status quo” of performance has been the trend across much of the country for over a decade.
 In my opinion, it’s because we have gone about change all wrong and it’s a significant fear I carry for the trauma-informed movement.